outlawCoder223/blog_posts/02_linked_lists.md

 - [unshift](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/unshift)

-  > "The `unshift()` method adds one or more elements to the beginning of an array and returns the new lengthof the array."
+  > "The `unshift()` method adds one or more elements to the beginning of an array and returns the new length of the array."
   >
   > -MDN